Best Plants for an Angelfish Tank: What Actually Lasts

 Do I need special equipment like CO2 for an angelfish planted tank?

 No, for the most commonly recommended angelfish plants like Amazon Swords, Anubias, and Java Fern, you do not need special equipment like a CO2 injection system.
-A good quality LED light and occasional use of root tabs or a liquid fertilizer are sufficient for a lush, healthy tank.
+A good quality LED light and occasional use of root tabs or a liquid fertilizer are sufficient.

 Will angelfish eat my live plants?

 Generally, no. Freshwater angelfish are not aggressive plant-eaters, but they may occasionally pick at very soft or delicate leaves.
-By choosing hardy, tough-leaved plants like Anubias, Java Fern, and Amazon Swords, you can easily avoid any significant damage.
+Choosing hardy, tough-leaved plants like Anubias, Java Fern, and Amazon Swords avoids significant damage.

 Are live plants actually good for angelfish?

-Yes, live plants are extremely beneficial for angelfish.
-They mimic their natural Amazonian habitat, provide shelter which reduces stress, help maintain stable water quality by absorbing nitrates, and offer natural surfaces for them to lay their eggs on if they decide to breed.
+Yes, live plants are extremely beneficial.
+They mimic their natural Amazonian habitat, provide shelter which reduces stress, help maintain stable water quality by absorbing nitrates, and offer natural surfaces for spawning.

 What are some good tall plants for angelfish?

-Because angelfish have a tall body shape, they thrive with tall background plants.
-The two best choices are Amazon Swords, which have broad, sturdy leaves, and Vallisneria (Jungle Val), which creates a beautiful, flowing curtain of green along the back of the aquarium.
+Because angelfish have a tall body shape, they thrive with tall background plants โ Amazon Swords for broad, sturdy leaves, and Vallisneria (Jungle Val) for a flowing curtain of green along the back of the aquarium.